chinthasaicharan/Akinians_website/README.md

 # THIS IS THE WEBSITE OF AKINIANS WEBSITE

-# please provide credit is used any source code
+# please provide credit if any source code is used

 # Project Developers:
    Web Developers :  V Mohan Vamshi & N. Revanth Sai